 Which brings me to another important point about this mix: not all the songs are slow songs.
 In fact, after the classic Smiths bridge “Please Please Please Let Me Get What I Want,”10 which is about as close to depressing as this mix gets, I launch into a far more upbeat set, starting with the Smithereens’ sixties-throwback-tune “Groovy Tuesday,” off their killer album Especially for You,11 then proceeding through the aforementioned “Nancy Drew” into “No Regrets” by Dramarama, the almost upbeat “Tread Lightly” from Kirsty MacColl, and finally winding down with OMD’s quirky “Women III” off Crush.
 Both “No Regrets” and “Women III” are self-critical examinations of a life from a female perspective as sung by male singers, so interposing the bittersweet “Tread Lightly” between them seemed almost a necessity.
 All three of those source albums12 are among my favorites, for different reasons.
 They have very different styles, but somehow this set of songs seems to flow very well.

-Closing out the album is “A Month of Sundays,” one of the few songs that can reliably make me cry if I sing along with it.
+Winding down the volume is “A Month of Sundays,” one of the few songs that can reliably make me cry if I sing along with it.
 I picked up Building the Perfect Beast in my freshman year in college on the strength of the poppy hits “The Boys of Summer” and “All She Wants to Do Is Dance,” but ex-Eagle Don Henley has a mellower, serious side as well.
 Perhaps it’s because three of my four grandparents were raised on farms that this song strikes such a chord with me.
 But maybe it’s just the strength of Henley’s touching portrait of an old farmer who seems a bit lost in the modern world.

 And, finally, “Dust and a Shadow,” which closes out Shriekback’s Go Bang!, also concludes this volume.
 This track is one of the few moments on Go Bang! that echoes earlier albums such as Big Night Music, and I always thought it was very pretty.